enimo/amd-loader/README.md

    });
 ```

-A dependency-free module can define a direct object literal:
+An anonymous and dependency-free module can define a direct object literal:

 ```javascript
    define({